VKostoulas/SurgicalToolSegmentation/README.md

 /home/WildCapybara/projects/datasets/STSeg based on the initial dataset stored in /home/WildCapybara/projects/24932529.zip.
-The video frames and the corresponding segmentation masks for each case will be stored in a [.zarr file](https://zarr.readthedocs.io/en/stable/) for efficient storage and retrival, using chunking, with chunk size the size of one model input patch.
+The video frames and the corresponding segmentation masks for each case will be stored in a [.zarr file](https://zarr.readthedocs.io/en/stable/) for efficient storage and retrieval, using chunking, with chunk size equal to the model’s input patch size.
 The dataset contains 9 classes, and we will use a chunk size of [512, 640].
 The video frames will be normalized in [0, 1] range.